 MV refinement

 MV refinement is a pattern based MV search with the criterion of bilateral matching cost or template matching cost.
-In the JEM, two search patterns are supported, i.e., unrestricted center-biased diamond search (UCBDS) and adaptive cross search for MV refinement at CU level and sub-CU level, respectively.
-For both CU and sub-CU level MV refinement, the MV is directly searched at quarter luma sample MV accuracy, and then followed by one-eighth luma sample MV refinement.
-The search range of MV refinement for both CU and sub-CU step are set equal to 8 luma samples.
+In the JEM, two search patterns are supported – an unrestricted center-biased diamond search (UCBDS) and an adaptive cross search for MV refinement at the CU level and sub-CU level, respectively.
+For both CU and sub-CU level MV refinement, the MV is directly searched at quarter luma sample MV accuracy, and this is followed by one-eighth luma sample MV refinement.
+The search range of MV refinement for the CU and sub-CU step are set equal to 8 luma samples.

+Selection of prediction direction in template matching FRUC merge mode

+In the bilateral matching merge mode, bi-prediction is always applied since the motion information of a CU is derived based on the closest match between two blocks along the motion trajectory of the current CU in two different reference pictures.
+There is no such limitation for the template matching merge mode.
+In the template matching merge mode, the encoder can choose among uni-prediction from list0, uni-prediction from list1 or bi-prediction for a CU.
+The selection is based on a template matching cost as follows:

+If costBi <= factor * min (cost0, cost1)

+bi-prediction is used;

+Otherwise, if cost0 <= cost1

+uni-prediction from list0 is used;

+Otherwise,

+uni-prediction from list1 is used;

+where cost0 is the SAD of list0 template matching, cost1 is the SAD of list1 template matching and costBi is the SAD of bi-prediction template matching.
+The value of factor is equal to 1.25, which means that the selection process is biased toward bi-prediction.

+The inter prediction direction selection is only applied to the CU-level template matching process.

 Bi-directional optical flow

-Bi-directional Optical flow (BIO) is pixel-wise motion refinement which is performed on top of block-wise motion compensation in a case of bi-prediction.
-Since it compensates the fine motion can inside the block enabling BIO results in enlarging block size for motion compensation.
-Sample-level motion refinement doesn’t require exhaustive search or signalling since there is explicit equation which gives fine motion vector for each sample.
+Bi-directional Optical flow (BIO) is sample-wise motion refinement which is performed on top of block-wise motion compensation for bi-prediction.
+The sample-level motion refinement doesn’t use signalling.